Join Us for Weekly Inbox Encouragement + Access to a Full Library of Free Faith-Building Tools

 Simply plow the ground.

 There's hope with the Almighty - plow softened hearts using the blade of God.
-Click To Tweet
+Share on XBut what about that person who wronged us, we ask?

 Or the one who never paid the I-Owe-You, fired us, talked about us, caused dissension, or brought harm our way on purpose?